Tuesday, March 28, 2023

 Operating system changes

 With 10.9.0, the Late 2013 model scored 1.46 and 6.82 points for single- and multi-core modes.
-With 10.9.4, the same machine scored 1.46 again, but 5.96 points in the multi-core test.
+With 10.9.4, the same machine scored 1.46 again but 5.96 points in the multi-core test.
 That’s a 14 percent lower point score.
 Similarly, in the Cinebench 15 benchmark test, comparing results on the same notebook between two OS versions, the single-core result was the same at 126 points.
 Simultaneously, the multi-core was lower with the newer OS update: now 527 instead of 623 points.
 That’s an 18 percent lower score.

-But maintaining the same OS version can now directly compare just hardware upgrades between the Late 2013 and Mid 2014 models.
+But maintaining the same OS version can now directly compare hardware upgrades between the Late 2013 and mid-2014 models.
 In Cinebench 11.5, there was a 6.3 percent increase in point score in single-core mode; and a 13.7 percent increase in multi-core.
-In Cinebench 15, there was a similar 6.2 percent increase in single-core mode; and 8.7 percent in multi-core operation.
-Our tentative conclusion from these results is that the Mid-2104 MacBook Pro hardware is indeed several percent faster than the Late-2013 model, as indicated by Cinebench test results when both machines are running OS X 10.9.4.
+In Cinebench 15, there was a similar 6.2 percent increase in single-core manner; and 8.7 percent in multi-core operation.
+Our tentative conclusion from these results is that the Mid-2104 MacBook Pro hardware is several percent faster than the Late-2013 model, as indicated by Cinebench test results when both machines are running OS X 10.9.4.
 The update from 10.9.0 to 10.9.4 has reduced performance slightly in multi-processor mode, at least when testing with either v11 or v15 versions of the Maxon Cinebench test.

 Turning to Geekbench 3, we saw no such discrepancy between OS versions.
 The latest Mid-2014 MacBook Pro with Retina display here scored 3658 in single-core mode and 14360 points in multi-core – both these results ahead of the 3461 and 13571 point results of last year’s model.
-And importantly, showing a consistent multiplier figure, albeit of around 3.92x.
+And, importantly, showing a consistent multiplier figure of around 3.92x.
 Compared directly to the Late 2013 model with its 2.3 GHz processor, the Mid 2014 15-inch MacBook Pro was 5.7 percent faster in Geekbench 3.1.6‘s single-core mode and 5.8 percent faster in its multi-core mode.
 Read more about the tests we ran on the Retina MacBook Pro in our full review: 15-inch 2.5GHz MacBook Pro with Retina display review.

 William M. Alberts